bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 As a result of that, the 'anchor_class' setting is now deprecated and scheduled for removal in CodeIgniter 3.1+.

-.. note:: This setting is still available, but you're strongly encouraged to remove its' usage sooner
+.. note:: This setting is still available, but you're strongly encouraged to remove its usage sooner
 	rather than later.

 String helper random_string() types 'unique' and 'encrypt'